 5. Austin, Texas

 Austin, Texas marches to the beat of its own drum, so you can bet the city has some unique ways to celebrate the Labor Day Weekend.
+Labor Day in Austin, Texas, basically signifies not only the end of summer but an opportunity to have a holiday from work or school.
+It also marks the beginning of the NFL and college football seasons.

 At the Out of Bounds Comedy Festival, comedians from around the US show off their comedic chops at various locations throughout the city.
 The Capital City Black Film Festival highlights top works by African American film-makers.
-The four-day film festival is packed with screenings, parties and fun events.
+The four-day film festival is packed with screenings, parties, and fun events.